Texas school shooting among deadliest in state's history

 Hasan was sentenced to death in August 2013.

-Santa Fe High School — Up to 9 killed
+Santa Fe High School — 10 killed

-A teen suspect is accused of opening fire inside a first-period art class at Santa Fe High School on May 18, 2018, killing up to nine people and injuring others, police say.
+A teen suspect is accused of opening fire inside a first-period art class at Santa Fe High School on May 18, 2018, killing at least 10 people and injuring others, Texas Gov. Greg Abbott said.

 The suspect, identified by The Associated Press as 17-year-old Dimitrios Pagourtzis, was taken into custody, along with another student who was detained for further questioning.